 Power Consumption

-Power draw influences thermals, noise, PSU sizing, and long-session stability, and many platforms allow power-limit tuning for quieter operation.
+- Power draw influences thermals, noise, PSU sizing, and long-session stability, and many platforms allow power-limit tuning for quieter operation.

-Why Choose PCB Store for Processors in Bangladesh
+Why Choose PCB Store for Your Processors?

 PCB Store is a trusted choice for processors in Bangladesh because it ensures official warranty handling through recognized distribution channels and sources components only from authorized major brands.
 PCB Store prioritizes compatibility-first guidance, helping customers align CPUs with the right Motherboard, RAM, and cooling solutions for stable performance.